9-12 January 2022

 Second international workshop on Requirements In Software Engineering

 We realized that Villebrumier workshops really only make sense if they are onsite – the participant interaction experience is a key part.
 This scheme does not prevent remote participation for a few attendees, but the core event should not take place virtually.
-So we have postponed all current events until physical meetings become possible again.

 We are happy to announce that Michael Jackson, one of the pioneers of programming methodology and requirements engineering, has accepted our invitation to give the keynote of RISE 2021.